 Deduct any increase in P/P Expenses.

-After completing the required adjustments for current assets, go to the balance sheet and look at each current liability and determine the amount of the change from the prior period to the current period, and the direction: increase or decrease.
+After completing the required adjustments for current assets, go to the balance sheet and look at each current liability.
+Determine the amount of the change from the prior period to the current period and whether the change was an increase or a decrease.

 In general, deduct from net income any reduction in a current liability, and increase net income by any increase in a current liability.
 For example: